AKNucoder/Kruse_CSCI2270_FinalProject/README.md

 Runs on c++11.
 Incorporates basic c++ libraries, such as iostream, iomanip, ctime, funtional and the cstdlib.

 System Requirements:
-Program runs in a Terminal c++ compiler shell.
-Program works in Mac and Linux with the gcc compiler and can work in Windows once a c++ compiler in the Command Prompt is configured.
+Program runs in a Terminal c++11 compiler shell.
+Program works in Mac and Linux with the gcc compiler and can work in Windows once a c++11 compiler in the Command Prompt is configured.

 Group Members:
 Johnathan Kruse